Divux86/ARDUINO-LAP-TIMER-SLOT/README.md

 -> as many wires as you want

-For contruction, you will need to figure out the pins by yourself.
+For construction, you will need to figure out the pins by yourself.